HCL-TECH-SOFTWARE/connections-automation/README.md

 ### Inventory files

 Inventory files live in environments folder.
-In general all the variables are separated in two files - connections and component_pack.
-It could be merged of course, as lot of stuff is overlapping, but be careful if merging not to overlap stuff that eventually shouldn't be (like if you are using different NFSs for the WebSphere-side of Connections and Component Pack).
+To keep things simple, there are two files (you can break it to more if you want, it's up to you):
+* inventory.ini which has all FQDNs of the hosts in different groups
+* group_vars/all.yml with the variables you can customize.

+We strongly recommend using the current model for handling variables.
+However, if you still want to stick with the old model, the only thing you need to add is cnx_was_servers group to your old connections inventory file.
+Otherwise, it is backwards compatible.

 ### SSH User